StThomas-SEIS660/Lab-03/Lab-03-Instructions.md

 ![pull](resources/pull.jpg)

-If your work is acceptable, I will allow it to be merged back into mainline.
+If your work is acceptable, I will allow it to be merged back into the main Lab-03 repository (actually the Spring 2015 branch).

-[Instructor's note to self: Need to create a branch representing the semester as distinct from mainline.]

 There is much to learn about git and this lab is not intended to be a full tutorial, but rather means to an end, and a quick flavor of the techniques.
 We will cover further aspects as necessary.